5jt/dyalog-cookbook/manuscript/16_WindowsRegistry.md

 HKCU\Software\Dyalog\Dyalog APL/W-64 16.0 Unicode\maxws
 ~~~

 That looks pretty much like a file path, doesn't it?
 So what about calling the different parts to the left of `maxws` folders?
 Well, that would be logical, therefore Microsoft did not do that.
 Instead they call `HKCU` a _key_, although the top level ones are sometimes called _root keys_.
-The other bits and pieces but `maxws` are called subkeys.
+The other bits and pieces but `maxws` are called subkeys but sometimes just keys.

 Okay, what's `maxws` then?
-Well it holds a value, so why not call it key?
-Ups, that's been taken already, but maybe name or ID?
+Well it holds a value, so why not call it _key_?
+Ups, that's been taken already, but maybe "name" or "ID"?
 Well, Microsoft calls it a _value_.
 That's a strange name because is _has_ as value, in our example the string `'64000'`.

 To repeat: any given path to a particular piece of data stored in the Windows Registry consists of a key, one or more subkeys and a value that is associated with data.

 There are a couple of things you should know:

-* Keys and subkeys must not contain a backslash character (`\`) but values and data may.
+* Keys and subkeys must not contain a backslash character (`\`) but values (!) and data may.
 * A subkey may or may not have a _default value_.
 This is a piece of data that is associated with the subkey, not with a particular value.
 * The Microsoft documentation clearly defines the word _key_ for the top level only but later uses _key_ and _subkey_ interchangeably.
 * According to the Microsoft documentation both keys and subkeys are case insensitive.
 That seems to imply that values are case sensitive but they are case insensitive, too.